What Is Polyamory?

 Put simply, polyamory is loving more than one person at a time.
 Polyamorous people believe that they can have loving, romantic relationships with multiple people, without diminishing the love that any of their partners receive.

-But this is not a hub about the "why" of polyamory, it's about the pros and cons of this lifestyle.
-So without further ado:
+But this is not an article about the "why" of polyamory, it's about the pros and cons of this lifestyle.
+So without further ado...

 Pros of Polyamory

 Having multiple partners means that you don't have to break someone's heart, or have your own heart broken, when that one person you were supposed to grow old with, the love of your life, loses their attraction.
 A poly lifestyle accepts that one person can't be everything to someone else.
 It allows you to love, without needing the object of your affection to meet all of your imagined expectations.
 It's a fact that we see our love interests differently in the early stages of attraction.
 The realization that our Prince Charming isn't quite the prince (although he may still be quite charming) can destroy a relationship.
 An open approach to relationships can encourage you to be real with your partners, and let them be real with you.

 Multiple partners means that you have a stronger support network.
 If you get sick and need someone to take care of you, you have multiple people to call, and you don't have to lean on only one person who may have their own problems to deal with.

 Polyamory doesn't mean "many sexual partners", it means "many loves."
 It doesn't have to be sexual.
 But having an open attitude can free you to become deeper friends with people of the opposite sex, something you might be scared to do if you are in a conventional monogamous relationship, because you fear that your friendship might become something deeper and threaten your romantic relationship.